tes/kubernaut/README.md

 Content-Type: application/json

 {
-  "manifest": {
-    "content-type": "application/json",
-    "content": "contents of the template"
+  "template": "contents of the template",
-  },
-  "image": {
+  "image": "docker.tescloud.com/tescloud/kubernaut-hello-world:23"
-    "registry": "docker.tescloud.com",
-    "user": "tescloud",
-    "repo": "app-h2o",
-    "tag": "23"
-  }
 }
 ```
 * Implement the node module so that it can be called using an npm script ```npm run kube-release``` see [prerelease-ftw](https://github.com/guidesmiths/prerelease-ftw) for an example.
 * Publish the node module to sinopia
 * Update the Hello World app to include the kube-release script
 * Update the Jenkins Job to call the kube-release script.
 Ensure the build fails on error.

 ### Deployment Tool
 The Deployment tool needs to
 * Update the kubernetes manfest with the docker image
 * Deploy the Hello World application using the Kubernetes API.
 It should POST the whole manifest, not patch it.